 Purchase orders, stock-takes and receiving lists sit on top of the same item library.
 Add a photo thumbnail.
 Total the cost.
 Share or export when the count is done.
 No retyping between tools.

 The phones stay light because the heavy work sits on the server.
-The server stays simple because Lambda handles the ML on demand.
+The server stays simple because Lambda handles the machine learning on demand.

 {